polinabythebay/psoshnin.github.io--v3/source/glossary/index.markdown

 footer: true
 ---
 <a name="return"></a>
-This is where I will keep a running list of terms and concepts for personal reference.
+This is where I keep a running list of terms and concepts for personal reference.
 The list is by all means not exhaustive and isn't limited to Rails/Web Development.
 There are really awesome resources online if you're looking for a comprehensive list like [Webopedia](http://www.webopedia.com/) or [Wikipedia](http://www.wikipedia.org/).

 [Ruby on Rails](#rails) | [Product Planning](#pm) | [Web Development](#webdev)